-&lt;sup>1Parenthetically, we observe that the First District would have reached the same holding had it begun its analysis under section 7(2) by considering whether IHSA performed a governmental function on behalf of District 230, then answering that question in the negative.
+1Parenthetically, we observe that the First District would have reached the same holding had it begun its analysis under section 7(2) by considering whether IHSA performed a governmental function on behalf of District 230, then answering that question in the negative.

-"[A]II records, reports, forms, writings, letters, memoranda, books, papers, maps, photographs, microfilms, cards, tapes, recordings, electronic data processing records, electronic communications, recorded information and all other documentary materials pertaining to the transaction of public business, regardless of physical form or characteristics, having been prepared by or for, or having been or being used by, received by, in the possession of, or under the control of any public body."
+"[A]ll records, reports, forms, writings, letters, memoranda, books, papers, maps, photographs, microfilms, cards, tapes, recordings, electronic data processing records, electronic communications, recorded information and all other documentary materials pertaining to the transaction of public business, regardless of physical form or characteristics, having been prepared by or for, or having been or being used by, received by, in the possession of, or under the control of any public body."
 5 ILCS 140/2(c) (West 2014).

 Under a plain reading of section 2(c), records that qualify as "public records" remain "public records" if they are transferred to a nonpublic body.
 Importantly, section 2(c) does not require that a public body have present possession or control of the records in order for them to be "public records" subject to FOIA.
-So long as the other elements of section 2(c) are met, the definition is satisfied where a public body formerly possessed or controlled the records, as evidenced by the inclusion of the phrase "having been \\\ in the possession of, or under the control of any public body."
+So long as the other elements of section 2(c) are met, the definition is satisfied where a public body formerly possessed or controlled the records, as evidenced by the inclusion of the phrase "having been in the possession of, or under the control of any public body."
 (Emphasis added.)
 Id.

-Likewise, section 3(a) establishes that public bodies are obligated to provide the general public with access to all public records, as long as the records are not exempt.
+- ¶ 40 Likewise, section 3(a) establishes that public bodies are obligated to provide the general public with access to all public records, as long as the records are not exempt.
 "Each public body shall make available to any person for inspection or copying all public records, except as otherwise provided in Sections 7 and 8.5 of [FOIA]."
 5 ILCS 140/3(a) (West 2014).
 This obligation is similarly not limited to those public records that the public body has present possession or control of, for it applies to "all public records."
 (Emphasis added.)
 Id.
-Reading sections 2(c) and 3(a) in conjunction makes clear that a public body's obligation to provide access to public records is not limited to those public records that it has present possession or control of-as that obligation continues even if such records are transferred to a nonpublic body.
-Therefore, the First District's interpretation that section 7(2) merely extends a public body's obligation to provide access to public records in the possession of a third party would render section 7(2) superfluous-public bodies already have such an obligation under section 3(a).
+Reading sections 2(c) and 3(a) in conjunction makes clear that a public body's obligation to provide access to public records is not limited to those public records that it has present possession or control of-as that obligation continues even if such records are transferred to a nonpublic body's obligation to provide access to public records to provide access to public records are transferred to a nonpublic body's obligation to provide access to public records in the possession of a third party would render section 7(2) superfluous-public bodies already have such an obligation under section 3(a). - ¶41